Bertrand1738/Alx_DjangoLearnLab/django_blog/README.md

 - Anyone can view list & detail pages
 - Only logged-in users can create posts
 - Only authors can edit or delete their own posts

+## Comment System

+### Features
+- Users can view all comments on a post
+- Logged-in users can add comments
+- Authors can edit or delete their own comments

+### Permissions
+- Guests can only view comments
+- Only logged-in users can post
+- Only the comment's author can edit or delete their own comment